Fermented Vegetables FAQs

 Can I use less than a full sachet of starter culture for fermenting smaller quantities of vegetables?
 Yes, just use the amount of starter culture that you need, and remember to adjust the salt in proportion to the recipe as well.
 Keep the remaining powder in the sachet, close it well, and store it in the freezer for future use.

 • Why is the starter shipped without ice?
-See answer to "I live in a hot place.
+See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • Do you ship to Hawaii / Alaska / Puerto Rico?
 Yes.
 Shipping fees to Hawaii, Alaska, and Puerto Rico are the same as to any address within the contiguous USA.
-We use ambient shipping (non-refrigerated, and without ice).
-Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration and without ice.
+We use ambient shipping (non-refrigerated and without ice).
+Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration or ice.
 The formula and the packaging provide excellent protection for the live strains.
 See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • Why do I need to leave some headspace in the vessel?
 To let the mixture expand.
 Fermentation creates natural gas which causes the mixture to increase in volume.